jayzheng98/jayzheng98.github.io/_projects/project1.md

 sudo apt-get install build-essential cmake libfftw3-dev libmbedtls-dev libboost-program-options-dev libconfig++-dev libsctp-dev
 ```

- - *Installation: For the further development on source code, we simply download the [source code](https://github.com/srsran/srsRAN/archive/refs/heads/master.zip) instead of using "Terminal" to directly install.
+ - *Installation: For the further development on source code, we simply download the [source code](https://github.com/srsran/srsRAN/archive/refs/heads/master.zip) instead of direct installation.
 Then open it with IDE "[Clion](https://www.jetbrains.com/clion/)" for both editting and building*

- - *Configuration: Generally, there are several fields in the configuration file of each LTE element(ue.conf, enb.conf, epc.conf) need to be customized.
+ - *Configuration: Generally, there are several fields in the configuration file of each LTE element (ue.conf, enb.conf, epc.conf) need to be customized.
 However, to save space, such processes are not recorded here*

 ### Joint Debugging